rohitsrao/flutter-learning/05_places/README.md

 # Places

 An app to keep track of great places one finds.
 App makes use on device storage via a SQLite Database, accessing camera and working with location data and maps.

+Features learnt
+- Accessing Device Camera
+- Working with storage paths